RinMinase/anidb-be/README.md

     **Note:** If you are using `Docker Toolbox` instead of `Docker`, go to `192.168.99.100` instead.

+### Running the Swagger Generator / API Documentation Generator
+1. Make sure `Docker` is running, then open your terminal.

+    **Note:** If you are running `Docker Toolbox`, then open the docker terminal.

+2. Navigate to the project foler then run `docker-compose up -d`

+3. Run the command below:
+    ```
+    php artisan l5-swagger:generate
+    ```

 ### Running the Unit Tests
 1. Make sure `Docker` is running, then open your terminal.